unicode-org/conformance/README.md

 from the test driver, calling the tests based on the request data.

-Each executor parses the data line sent by the test driver, extracting elements to set up the function call the the particular test.
+Each executor parses the data line sent by the test driver, extracting elements to set up the function call for the particular test.

 For each test, the needed functions and other objects are created and the test is executed.
 Results are saved to a JSON output file.